 Potentiostatic CO2 electrolysis experiments were carried out for 1 h at the selected applied electrode potentials using a potentiostat (ECi-200, Nordic Electrochemistry Aps).
-The outlet gas of the cell was continuously flowing through the GC, and at a certain period of time, every 10 min, the analysis of gaseous products was carried out by online gas chromatography triggered by the potentiostat.
+The outlet gas of the cell was continuously flowing through the gas chromatograph (GC), and at a certain period of time, every 10 min, the analysis of gaseous products was carried out by online GC triggered by the potentiostat.
+The GC was calibrated before mesurements with a calibration standard gas mixture (Carbagas, Switzerland) containing all products (CO and H2).
 A fresh WE was used for each experiment to prevent the possible influence of catalyst layer degradation on the product distribution.
+The control file program of the GC and a representive chromatogram of a GC analysis are given in figure S7 and S8.